 Each principle is simple on the surface in order to provide basic guidelines to anyone living where plants grow.
 The simplicity of the message, which is basically exhorting us allow nature to work and stop getting in the way, is in part why it has spread so quickly.
 Focusing on the soil and encouraging people to try, to trust themselves and nature, to think of the bigger picture without casting blame is another.

-At Lillklobb, I have managed to integrate principles 1-4 into my system and am striving to find a way to intregrate livestock in a manner that both works and respects the animals.
+At Lillklobb, I have managed to integrate principles 1-4 into my system and strove to find a way to intregrate livestock in a manner that both works and respects the animals.

 1. Minimize Disturbance